1st ed. 2018, XXVI, 697 p. 206 illus.,

 “Energy, mobility and quality of life: from global to local” (2019)

-This book, planned for 2019, will further explore the future of energy production and consumption at both the GLOBAL and the LOCAL level.
 The link between CO2/GHG emissions and climate change is agreed by a majority of climatologists.
 One could describe this is as the domain of "climatology".

 But all observers agree that fossil fuel consumption - the main source of emissions - is increasing instead of decreasing because production of such fuels is politically supported and heavily subsidised at country level.

-Linking CO2/GHG emissions, which are "planetary", to energy policies, which are "localised", is admittedly difficult, because there is no agreed way to quantify the emissions at the "localised" level.
 This raises a governance issue.
 The quality of the environment and the policies to achieve it are determined at the "localised" level.
 They are linked to energy provision.
 One could describe these as elements of "human ecology".

 The project for 2019 aims to cast some light on ways to reduce fossil energy consumption, in order to reduce both "global" GHG emissions which affect the climate and "localised" pollution which affects the quality of life.
+Reducing the total energy consumption necessarily requires an appropriate rules of public governance at all levels and of private corporate responsibility in saving resources.

 For a case study the book focuses on the central Belgian conurbation, which is characterised by a dispersed system of governance.